Code-Institute-Submissions/milestone-project-119/README.md

 * [Google Maps](https://www.google.co.uk/maps) - used to embed a map to show the whereabouts of the gym.

-* [Balsamiq](https://balsamiq.com/) - used for creating the wireframes in the design stage.
+* [Figma](https://www.figma.com/) - used for creating the wireframes in the design stage.

 * [Coolors](https://coolors.co/) - used to find and compare colours that complimented one another.

-* [Canva](https://www.canva.com/) - was used to design and create the logo, and also to resize images to specific dimensions.
+* [Canva](https://www.canva.com/) - was used to design and create the logo, create the favicon logo, and also to resize images to specific dimensions.

 * [Picresize](https://picresize.com/) - was also used to resize images for less specific wants, such as 25% or 50% smaller.